 The papers are grouped under five headings that are somewhat arbitrary, as they overlap considerably in subject matter and geographic coverage.
 The initial section provides a good introduction to the tectonics, sedimentary development, and geomorphology of continental rift basins.
 It is clear from this overview that current sedimentary and tectonic models incorporate data from geologic mapping, volcanologic studies, detailed stratigraphy, regional geophysics, and isotopic geochronology.
 The second section gives geophysical evidence that yields estimates of crustal thickness and configuration within the rifted zones.
 Seismic profiling, so successful in oceanic areas, has revealed asymmetric fault patterns in the rift lakes.
 These fault patterns exert strong control on the depositional patterns, as do the sudden volcanic events that punctuate the rift development.
 The third section presents considerable detail on siliciclastic, chemical, pedogenic, and organic sedimentation in the evolving rift basins.
 The variety of sedimentary processes, from clastic deposition to chemical precipitation combined with diagenesis, yields abundant markers that allow for detailed paleoenvironmental reconstructions for the Neogene to Quaternary deposits.
-Most of these studies were carried out in Kenya; one hopes that the record will be extended by work along the whole length of unique conditions of the East African rift valleys have provided a spectacular environment for the preservation of vertebrate fossils including those of early man.
-The frequent volcanic eruptions of carbonatite ash led to rapid chemical fossilization and protection of the fossils by the surrounding pyroclastic blanket.
-These finds have stimulated many of the detailed stratigraphic and paleoenvironmental studies of this area.
+Most of these studies were carried out in Kenya; one hopes that the record will be extended by work along the whole length of the East and West African rifts.
+The fourth section gives detailed sedimentary histories for basins formed from the late Mesozoic to the Holocene.
+In this section, comprehensive relationships among climate, volcanic eruptions, and tectonic disturbances are utilized to develop models of sedimentation.

-section gives detailed sedimentary histories

-for basins formed from the late Mesozoic to

-the Holocene.
-In this section, comprehensive relationships among climate, volcanic

-eruptions, and tectonic disturbances are utilized to develop models of sedimentation.

-The final section demonstrates that the

-unique conditions of the Fast African rift